Get a free, no obligation personal loan quote with rates as low as 9.90%

 Advantages Of Borrowing Money For A Down Payment

-Borrowing money for a down payment comes with many positive aspects, including:
+Borrowing money for a down payment comes with a few perks, including the following:

-• No Need to Buy Mortgage Default Insurance – If you borrow enough money for a down payment of 20% or more, you won’t have to purchase mortgage default insurance from the CMHC (Canada Mortgage and Housing Corporation).
+• No Need to Buy Mortgage Default Insurance – If you borrow enough money for a down payment of 20% or more, you won’t have to purchase mortgage default insurance.

 Disadvantages Of Borrowing Money For A Down Payment